 - Press Windows Key + X, select Control Panel.

-- Type “Refresh” in Search box located in upper right corner.
+- Type Refresh in the Search box located on the upper right corner.

 - Click Action Center icon.